ClassAxion/disco-4g-without-sc2/README.md

 # WWW as SC2 details

--   Client must be in ZeroZier network (probably)
 -   Video feed using proxy server (with ffmpeg) using webrtc.
 -   Control using proxy server with webrtc.
 -   Live map with Disco and all flight parameters